lndgalante/which-icon-is-that/README.md

 ---

+- [x] Create svg component for HTML with @svgr/core

+* [x] Create svg component for React with @svgr/core

+- [x] Check if we are handling icon packs with solid and outline versions

+* [x] Display if icon supports solid or outline version

+- [x] Migrate DB from Redis to PostgreSQL

-- [x] Add Plausible analytics
+* [x] Add Plausible analytics

-* [x] Try Preactjs on Next.js build
+- [x] Try Preactjs on Next.js build

-- [x] Refactorize to download icons instead of having them locally [x] Download icons
+* [x] Refactorize to download icons instead of having them locally [x] Download icons
       [x] Save it to upstash
       [x] Endpoint reads from upstash redis

-* [x] Reach 100/100 in Audits
+- [x] Reach 100/100 in Audits

-- [x] Buy whichiconisthat.com in NameCheap
+* [x] Buy whichiconisthat.com in NameCheap

-* [x] Deploy client to Vercel
+- [x] Deploy client to Vercel

-- [x] Deploy server to Deno deploy
+* [x] Deploy server to Deno deploy

-* [x] Add bottom icon to open footer with Slide transition
+- [x] Add bottom icon to open footer with Slide transition
   - [x] Display supported icons
   - [x] Display GitHub / Twitter
   - [x] Display code snippets for react/angular/vue-icons

-- [x] Remove svg parent tag to have more probabilities to find a icon
+* [x] Remove svg parent tag to have more probabilities to find a icon

-* [x] Beta testers list + exclusive list
+- [x] Beta testers list + exclusive list

 ## Built using